globalbao/terraform-azurerm-policy/README.md

 ### Create multiple terraform workspaces

-* You can create multiple workspaces if you need to maintain multiple .tfstate files/
+* You can create multiple workspaces if you need to maintain multiple .tfstate files.
 * Note: the workspace folder paths must exist prior to running terraform workspace cmds below.

 ```terraform